What is a Centre for Doctoral Training?

 I’ve just finished my UG studies and I wondered what would give me the best chance to achieve a place on the Fusion CDT programme.

 We always have a lot of applicants for the Fusion CDT Programme and our responsibility is to choose the people we feel are best suited to the project and the supervisor.
-If you have achieved a high level honours degree and you are enthusiastic about Fusion Energy, we will look forward to hearing from you.
-If perhaps you didn’t achieve the highest award or you would feel happier having some fusion energy knowledge before you apply, you may be interested in completing a Masters in Fusion Energy before you apply to the programme.
+If you have achieved a good honours degree and you are enthusiastic about Fusion Energy, we will look forward to hearing from you.
+If perhaps you didn’t achieve the highest award or you would feel happier having some fusion energy knowledge before you apply, you may be interested in completing a Masters in Fusion Energy before you apply to the doctoral programme.

 What advantages are there to studying with the Fusion Centre for Doctoral Training?

 You will be paid a minimum of the equivalent to the EPSRC stipend each year.
+Find out more about stipends.

 You will receive additional funding over your 4 year PhD to enable you to attend conferences and summer schools all over the world.